 While trying to plan out our day, a man stopped to ask if we need help.
 Naturally, despite the fact that we certainly needed some sort of direction, we did not miss a beat before answering "no thank you."

-perform random acts of kindness are looking to make a buck.
+In my experience, most people who try to perform random acts of kindness are looking to make a buck.
 Such is the sad world we live in.
 This fellow, however, happened to be the exception to the rule.
 Completely disregarding our response, he started writing some temple names down.

-Wat Intharawihan to see the Standing Buddha, then to Wat Sampaya to see the Lucky Buddha.
+"You want to see Buddahs?"
+His intuition was less precognitive and more a good observation of the particular page my Lonely Planet was opened to.
+He continued.
+"If you want to see Buddhas, you MUST go to Wat Intharawihan to see the Standing Buddha, then to Wat Sampaya to see the Lucky Buddha.
 Then go to Wat Saket to see the mountain from which you can see all of Bangkok.
 Finally, to Wat Po to see the Reclining Buddha."
 He said all of this in a really animated way.
 We let him do his schpeal figuring that there is no harm in attaining information.
 We would just wait for the part where he tries to rip us off, and excuse ourselves.

 "Today, you are lucky because the Thai Government is sponsoring a push for tourism and is subsidizing the tuk tuk drivers." ...sure they are.